Read time: 9 mins

 Ductless / Recirculating Rangehood

-A ductless rangehood or otherwise known as a recirculating rangehood is a type of Rangehood Exhaust that instead of removing the smoke out of the home through a vent in the roof or wall, will clean the air before re-leasing it back into the room.
+A ductless rangehood or otherwise known as a recirculating rangehood is a type of Rangehood Exhaust that instead of removing the smoke out of the home through a vent in the roof or wall, will clean the air before releasing it back into the room.
+This is done through a filtering system that uses charcoal to separate smoke and fumes from the air before it is re-released.

 Outdoor / Alfresco Rangehoods

-Similarly, to the other rangehood systems mentioned in this blog, an alfresco rangehood system is available in many different styles from your Canopy Rangehood mounted to a wall through to your Island Rangehoods installed to the roof.
+Similarly, to the other rangehood systems mentioned in this blog, an alfresco rangehood system is available in many different styles from your Canopy Rangehood mounted to a wall through to your Island Rangehoods mounted to the roof.

-Where an outdoor rangehood is different is its increased ability to remove large amounts smoke, particularly from high fatty foods that are commonly cooked on a BBQ (Burgers, Steaks, Sausages ect).
+Where an outdoor rangehood is different is its increased ability to remove large amounts smoke, particularly from high fatty foods that are commonly cooked on a BBQ (Burgers, Steaks, Sausages etc).
 Outdoor rangehoods are generally more powerful, have a larger suction size and as a result will traditionally start at higher prices than your standard system.

 Due to the higher demands, ductless or recirculating range hoods are not a viable option for your alfresco area as they will not handle the amount of smoke.